ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 The example values shown are from the supplied example RM-Python-config.ini file

 [OPTIONS]
-   RUN_SQL     = yes
+RUN_GROUP_FROM_SQL      = yes
-   Required to be yes for utility to run.
-   ( I'm still considering how to use the same ini file for multiple script files.)
+   yes : execute the SQL and create/update group in database. no  : check validity of file paths and exit.

 [OPTIONS]
-    OPTION_SET_ID = OptGroup_SMITH
+GROUP_FROM_SQL_OPTIONS = OptSet_SMITH
-    The name of the INI file group of options that will be used by the utility to create the group.
+    The name of the INI file section set of options that will be used by the utility to create the group.
+Other set may exist, but are ignored.

-[OptGroup_SMITH]
+[OptSet_SMITH]
 QUERY_GROUP_NAME = GroupSmith
     The name of the RM group to store the results.

-[OptGroup_SMITH]
+[OptSet_SMITH]
 QUERY_GROUP_UPDATE = yes
     The group name may be new or existing.
     If it is new, it will be created.
     If it is existing, the group will be updated only if QUERY_GROUP_UPDATE is set to yes.
     If QUERY_GROUP_UPDATE is set to no, the utility exits without making any changes.

-[OptGroup_SMITH]
+[OptSet_SMITH]
 SQL_QUERY =
    SELECT pt.PersonID
    FROM PersonTable AS pt
    INNER JOIN NameTable AS nt ON pt.PersonID = nt.OwnerID
    WHERE nt.NameType = 5 -- married name
    AND nt.Surname = 'Smith'

      The SQL statement that will be run.
 It must return a set of PersonID's.